 Caption: Tropical Milkweed (Asclepiasis currassivica) is a popular non-native species and a prolific bloomer.

 There is growing evidence within the science community that non-native milkweeds may be causing changes in monarch migration habits and increasing the prevalence of a debilitating disease among the adult butterflies.
 Fortunately, our monarch butterflies in California and other western states are far less migratory than their Eastern brethren, so the issue of effecting their migration habits does not apply as much to our region.
 The monarchs in California are not those that winter in Mexico or that you read about when you were in school.
 Ours don’t travel from the Northern parts of North America to Southern areas every winter and then back again the following spring.
 But they do move around regionally, just not like the big migrations of some areas.

 Nonetheless, there still may be an issue.
 The invertebrate conservation group The Xerces Society recommends native milkweed species.
 Narrow-leaved milkweed, or Asclepias fascicularis, is a relatively showy plant reaching about three feet in height with pale pink to cream colored flowers.
-With a blooming period lasting from May through October, narrow-leaved milkweed provides plenty of nectar for adult monarchs, but more importantly, it provides the necessary leaves that Monarch butterflies depend upon, and none of the harmful bacteria.
+With a blooming period lasting from May through October, narrow-leaved milkweed provides plenty of nectar for adult monarchs, but more importantly, it provides the necessary leaves that Monarch butterflies depend upon, and none of the harmful protozoa.
 As with all species of milkweed, pinching off the blooms once they’re spent, a process called “deadheading,” can greatly prolong the blooming season.
 That way, the plant keeps putting out more flowers in an effort to fruit and reproduce.

 Caption: Narrow-leaf Milkweed (Asclepias fascicularis) is a native species that grows on our local hillsides and is an excellent foodplant for Monarch butterflies.